Citizen's Guide to Colorado Roadside Assistance

 - No benefit unless the premium for roadside assistance was paid.

-- Storage, parts, fuel, replacement keys, and tire repair are excluded.
+- Storage, parts, fuel, replacement keys, and tire repair may be excluded.

-- Impoundment, abandonment, illegal parking, ridesharing activity, personal vehicle sharing, and trailers are excluded or treated adversely.
+- Impoundment, abandonment, illegal parking, ridesharing activity, personal vehicle sharing, trailers, and difficult-terrain situations may be excluded or treated adversely.

 What readers should ask before paying a tow or storage invoice